happybob007/samples/ruby/2-sheetstructure/README.md

 Usage
 ---
-Generate a Smartsheet API access token and inserted it into the script:
+Generate a Smartsheet API access token and insert it into the script:

 	ss_token = 'INSERT_YOUR_TOKEN_HERE'